KvrocksLabs/kvrocks-controller/README.md

 ### Run server with the raft embedding engine

-> Note: The raft embedding engine is still in the experimental stage, and it's not recommended to use it in the production environment.
+> Note: The embedded Raft engine is still in the experimental stage, and it's not recommended to use it in the production environment.

 Change the storage type to `raft` in the configuration file.